Habrador/Unity-Programming-Patterns/_text/10-bytecode.md

 - To manage and execute the conditions and actions required to unlock achievements or track player progress.

 - I was watching [this video on Quake 3](https://www.youtube.com/watch?v=NeLkxuzCssA).
 Apparently John Carmack decided to use the Bytecode pattern to isolate the game logic from the engine.
+If people can't access the game engine how they want, they can't hack it to cheat!

 ## [Back](../)